Finding a vehicle of interest from the Investigation task

 • Approximate time range

 This procedure should only be performed on stationary camera deployments.
-Intelligent search is not supported on moving cameras because they do not provide consistent metadata.
+Intelligent search on a moving camera is not supported because moving cameras do not provide consistent metadata.

 Procedure

-1. From the vertical navigation bar, click Investigation.
+1. Click Investigation in the vertical navigation bar.

-2. In the search field enter your natural language search criteria and press Enter.
+2. In the search field, input your natural language search criteria and press Enter.

 For example: